With social prescribing, hanging out, movement and arts are doctor's order

 "He asked me what mattered to me, which I'd never been asked before by a doctor," says Frost.
 "I told him that I wanted to live long enough to see my grandkids grow up."

-The doctor also asked Frost about things he enjoyed doing as a kid, and discovered he used to love riding a bike.
-He gave him a prescription for a ten-week cycling course called Pedal Ready for adults getting back into cycling.
+The doctor also asked Frost about things he enjoyed doing as a kid and discovered he used to love riding a bike.
+He gave him a prescription for a 10-week cycling course called Pedal Ready for adults getting back into cycling.

 "I hadn't been on a bike for almost 50 years until I started cycling again," says Frost.